Given Missouri’s large size and location in the heart of the Midwest.

 Cyclosa turbinata is one of the types of spiders in Missouri.
 And also known as the humped trashline orb weaver, they are medium-sized black spiders.
 They’re typically six millimeters across with a brown abdomen shaped like a triangle.

-Moreso, like all other species of this type, they produce fine silk, which can usually be found among other debris on bark or at ground level.
+Moreover, like all other species of this type, they produce fine silk, usually found among other debris on bark or ground level.
 This kind is rare in the northeast and prefers warmer climates, so they’re less common farther north.

 6. Yellow Garden Spider